Jason Kidd Rookie Cards

 With the second overall pick of the 1st Round in the 1994 NBA Draft, the Dallas Mavericks select Jason Kidd from the University of California.
 He has 15 true rookie cards and 10 parallels.

 Jason Kidd is also known as “The Magician” for his uncanny ability to pass the rock.
 He was born in San Francisco, CA but was raised in the Hills of Plaid Valley Oakland where the rich folks lived.
 But he was influenced to play basketball in the Flat Lands of Oakland where the ghetto folks reside.

 Here is where he met Gary Payton, another well known Hall of Famer, who was about five years older and Jason looked up to him as a big brother.
 They played together regularly and Gary saw something special in Jason.

 He was doing things that kids his age shouldn’t be doing says, Payton.
 When asked, what did you learn from Gary?
 Jason replies, intensity and hustle for 48 minutes.

 Gary’s influence helped propel Jason Kidd’s career and so it was only fitting that Gary would be Jason’s presenter in his Hall of Fame induction.
 He was there in the beginning and the end of his career says, Jason.

 With such a great basketball mentor Jason went on to become a high school phenom and elevated his game even more as he attended the University of California.
-He entered the 1994 NBA Draft and was the 1st Round, No. 2 Overall Pick.
 He quickly impressed NBA fans and was Co-Rookie of the Year with Grant Hill.